4rlenrey/Notes/Networking.md

 - Seventh layer

 It can be a browser.
 It can be a mail client.
 It's just a layer for all the applications that are helping people interact with stuff.

+## Internet Protocol Suite

+Often referred to as TCP/IP model.
+It consists of 4 layers that contain different communication protocols.
+These protocols are used in the Internet.

+These layers *(with some example protocols)* are:

+1. **Link layer**
+	- ARP
+	- MAC
+2. **Internet layer**
+	- IP
+3. **Transport layer**
+	- TCP
+	- UDP
+4. **Application layer**
+	- HTTP
+	- HTTPS
+	- TLS/SSL
+	- SSH
+	- DHCP
+	- FTP
+	- DNS

+It's older than OSI model.

 <!-- {% endraw %} -->